boofiboi/bshift-xash-rt/README.md

 # Work checklist
- - [ ] ***Chapter Titles*** Requires recompilation of hlsdk-portable with specific functions xash-rt expects that set correct convars on chapter change
+ - [x] ***Chapter Titles*** Requires recompilation of hlsdk-portable with specific functions xash-rt expects that set correct convars on chapter change
+			 ***I've sucesfully managed to recompile the SDK, xash-rt how ever still does not display the chapter titles.
+I have brought this up in an issue on the original repo, so hopefully I get some guidance how to correct this.***
  - [ ] ***Proper menu theming*** Not hard, just tedious.
  - [x] ***ba_tram1***
  - [x] ***ba_tram2***